EQI.org Home | Main Page on Emotional Abuse

 Abusive Governments

-A reader named Wayne wrote me recently and raised the issue of whether governments are abusive.
-He made comparisons between abusive relationships and abusive governments.
+Wayne made comparisons between abusive relationships and abusive governments.
 I have given this some thought.

 One essential component of an abusive relationship is the ability to stop someone from getting away from you.
 In other words, to control their freedom of movement and stop them from leaving the abusive relationship.